genuary2021/genuary2021.github.io/index.md

 You don't have to follow the prompt exactly.
 Or even at all.
 But it would be nice if it was vaguely related.

-You can use any language framework or medium.
-Just respect the Geneva Conventions.
+You can use any language, framework or medium.
+But please respect the Geneva Conventions.

 Tag your works with #genuary and #genuary2021.
 If you're going to misspell it as #genaury, please include all permutations.